 The proposed program is a two-year qualification with 240 credits.
 The program includes core, elective and specialisation papers.
 The core papers include engineering mathematics, engineering management, lean methodology, and a final project.
 The program also offers elective papers to develop a foundation for the learners in one of the two specialisations: 1) Automotive Engineering, 2) Mechatronics and Control systems.

 Programme Summary Information

-Programme Title: Diploma in Civil Engineering ((Building and Construction) - Level 7
+Programme Title: Diploma in Mechanical Engineering (with strands in Automotive Engineering and Mechatronics and Control Systems) - Level 7

 Total Credits: 240

 Duration: 2 Years (Full Time) (Total 80 weeks including holidays)

 This programme aims to provide students with advanced theoretical knowledge, analytical and practical skills, and an in-depth understanding of technological principles, techniques and physical procedures required to work as Engineering technicians or technologists in the Mechanical Engineering industry including automotive, mechatronics and control.
 Graduates of this programme will work with various types of mechanical and electromechanical devices to provide solutions to mechanical engineering businesses and service industry needs.

 DME500 Engineering Mathematics

 This paper aims to develop theoretical knowledge and problem solving skills in learners by understanding and practising key concepts of different branches of mathematics, compulsory for engineers.
 The primary focus of this paper is to build learners’ capability to solve engineering problems using contemporary mathematical techniques.
 Upon completion, learner will be equipped with key concepts and tools of mathematics to solve complex engineering problems.